 Note, you must be a member of the moj-analytical-services GitHub organisation to access the repository.

-To find out about the metadata of the curated databases (without making a database access request), you can use the metadata search tool.
+To find out about the metadata of the curated databases (without making a database access request), you can use the data discovery tool.

 In addition to curated data sources provided by the Data Engineering team, AP users may wish to use the same infrastructure to create their own databases.
 While this requires slightly more maintenance, it gives you access to vastly more processing power for manipulating data than that available through R and Python on the AP.